MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Generative AI in Healthcare: Applications, Challenges, and Best Practices
 This repository is dedicated to exploring the use of generative AI models in healthcare.
-We aim to discuss imaginative applications, identify ethical challenges, and share best practices for leveraging generative AI to improve patient care and advance medical research.
+We aim to consult imaginative applications, identify ethical challenges, and share best practices for leveraging generative AI to improve patient care and advance medical research.
 Contributions from developers, researchers, healthcare professionals, and ethicists are welcome.
 ![GAI](https://www.xenonstack.com/hs-fs/hubfs/Gen-AI-in-healthcare.png?width=1281&height=905&name=Gen-AI-in-healthcare.png)

 # Introduction